Voivodic/dotfiles/README.md

 - zsh auto-suggestion
 - NeoVim

 Together with many plugins for nvim.

+To install just run:
+'''bash install_initial_configurations.sh'''

+Select the options prefered, when asked, and type 'exit' after the 'oh my zsh' configuration and after the 'powerlevel10k' configuration.